Free Assessment: How does your inbound marketing measure up?

 If you’ve been blogging or creating content for any amount of time you — and your designers — probably already know the basics.

-• Break up walls of text with headings, subheadings and bulleted lists.
+• Break up walls of text with headings, subheadings pull quotes, and bulleted lists

-• Also, if you have a testimonial, include the person’s name, job title, and photo.
+• If you have a testimonial, include the person’s name, job title, and photo.
 It shows you solve problems for actual people.

 When it comes to case studies, design is just as important as the copy itself.

-A well-written case study will only be persuasive if you create a piece visually appealing enough that a prospect will actually read it.
+A well-written case study will only be persuasive if you create something visually appealing enough that a prospect will actually read it.
 If they don’t read your case study because of an ugly, unfriendly design, all of your hard work will have been for nothing.

 The format of how you present your case study is up to you, but keep in mind they should be easy to find and read.
 Our success stories are on our navigation and they're ungated.
-(We don't have barriers between prospects and proof that what we do delivers results.)
+You shouldn't have barriers between site visitors and proof that what we do delivers results.

 5. Create a customer journey video for your case study (bonus!)

-Video is one of the most powerful ways to build trust and shorten the sales cycle with a business.
-In fact, there are seven types of video for sales and marketing that are proven to drive more traffic, leads and sales than any other.
-And one of them is the customer journey video.
+Video is one of the most powerful ways to build trust and shorten your sales cycle.
+At IMPACT, we teach our clients that there are seven types of video for sales and marketing that are proven to drive traffic, leads, and sales — and one of them is the customer journey video.

 Here's an example from one of our own case studies: